 Q: When is the Science Fair?

-A: Wednesday, March 18, 2020 on the WSU Spokane Campus.
+A: Wednesday, March 16, 2022 on the WSU Spokane Campus and/or virtually.
 The schedule is tentative and may be changed.

 Q: Do I have to stay the entire time?

 A: You need to arrive in time to attend the training before the start of the EWRSEF.
 You are free to leave after your team finalizes award winners.
-However, we encourage judges to stay for lunch and the awards ceremony.
+The awards ceremony will be online on Friday, March 18.

 Q: Is training available for judges?

 A: Yes.
 Judging criteria will be sent to you prior to the EWRSEF.
+We also plan to send you the Project Display slides and a video ahead of the event.
 We ask all judges to attend the training the morning of the fair.